Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/USAGE.md

 In this example, the `gameData` data source can only be used once per page, and the `userId` data source can be used twice per page.
 If a data source is used more than the allowed limit, an error message will be displayed.

+The usage counter is evaluated after transclusion expansion and before cache lookup.
+Therefore, calls satisfied from cache still count towards the per-page limit.

 Setting a limit for a data source will also affect data sources that depend on it.
 Dependent data sources themselves currently cannot be limited.